They train 40 hours a week. Sometimes, they train more. And if their home and training facility aren’t in the same city, they commute.

 Among these companies are G.E. and Hilton Worldwide.
 Bovee noted that both companies have found tremendous success in using elite athletes in various roles; there are athletes in entry-level positions and even three attorneys working in the program.
 While the roles differ, they have one thing in common—they offer flexible schedules, a critical component in the life of an elite athlete.

-And, if you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career Program now.
+If you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career & Education Program now.